AndreaFilippini/GBA_3DEngine/README.md

 For example, if you have torus in your obj file and you want its size to be half the original and with white as the base color just write ***createData torus.obj 0,5 255 255 255***.

 You can view the source code of executable in "Module1.vb" file in the same folder.

+In case you wanted to use the python converter, open the CMD prompt and type **python createData.py -path arg0 -scl arg1 -r r -g g -b b** where ***arg0 arg1 r g b*** have the same meaning as shown above.

+If you want to get the same result as before, just write ***python createData.py -path torus.obj -scl 0.5 -r 255 -g 255 -b 255***.

 # 3DEngine
 Once you have downloaded Devkit Pro, you can place the files contained in src inside the **DEVKITARM-R41_WIN32/devkitARM/bin** folder.